 - it can open up new approaches and prepare for future developments through research and international co-operation.

-The Management Institute works closely with organisation involved in the health system, with those that provide training, expertise and consultancy, those carrying out research and with the professional associations.
+The Institute of Management works closely with organisation involved in the health system, with those that provide training, expertise and consultancy, those carrying out research and with the professional associations.

-The Management Institute also works with universities and engineering schools in France and abroad:
+The Institute of Managementalso works with universities and engineering schools in France and abroad:

 - HEC (in the framework of the EHESP’s doctoral network),